 Managers have to carry a lot of responsibilities, from being a mentor to being an everyday problem-solver.
 It really is a job that screams “all or nothing.”

 But bearing those hefty responsibilities comes at a price.
 That price is high levels of manager burnout.
 As a leader, how often did you think about a manager being burned out?
 If not, then it’s high time you understand the seriousness of it.

 The focus has always been on dealing with employee burnout.
 However, manager burnout is as if not more- detrimental to the company.
 The adverse effects are numerous that can severely impact the organizational bottom line.

 One of the most significant drawbacks is that the growth of a team becomes stagnant as they are unable to accomplish their goals.
 When the team loses the one person who’s supposed to look out for them, it’s easier to lose track of their goals.

 In this article, we’ll help you identify the signs of manager burnout ‘(and what to do about it).
 Let’s start.

 Why does a Manager face burnout?

-Manager burnout affects not only the the managers but the whole team as well.
+Manager burnout affects not only the managers but the whole team as well.
 There will be a significant dip in productivity, performance, and morale.
-However, many a times, we fail to notice that a manager is feeling under the weather or stressed out.
+However, many times, we fail to notice that a manager feels under the weather or stressed out.